 Ours is an informal and theologically inclusive congregation.
 We hope that no matter where you are in your spiritual journey, you will feel comfortable among us.
-Services are held on Sundays year-round at 9 and 11:00 a.m., and on Saturdays at 4:30 p.m. from September through May.
+Services are held on Sundays at 9 and 11:00 a.m., and on Saturdays at 4:30 p.m. from September through May.
+During the summer, one service is held on Sundays at 10 a.m. in the Atrium Auditorium.

 At First Unitarian Society we treat worship as an occasion to focus on questions worthy of consideration and deeper deliberation.
 We strive to do this not only through reflective sermons, but also through music, poetry, stories, and meditations that tie together the weekly theme.
 Worship also provides an opportunity to come together to celebrate and restore our sense of community while preparing us for greater service to the world.